-Submit your online application, upload your college transcripts (official or unofficial), and pay the $30 application fee.
+Submit your online application, upload your college transcripts (official or unofficial), and pay the $30 application fee to complete the first step in the application process to begin your online teacher certification program.

-After your application has been approved, you will receive an email with instructions to complete your enrollment packet.
+Once your application has been approved, you will receive an email with some additional instructions to complete your enrollment.

 *You will receive an email with a link to these documents after your application is processed.